 How to compare low-interest loans

-- Available repayment terms: Most lenders offer repayment terms between 2 and 5 years, with some offering 7-year repayment terms and longer.
+- Consider repayment terms: Most lenders offer repayment terms between 2 and 5 years, with some offering 7-year repayment terms and longer.
 A longer repayment term can help you afford a large loan amount, while a shorter term can save you money on interest.

 Related: How To Compare Personal Loans: A Step-by-Step Guide